 - Completion of at least three Psychology courses, to include Introductory Psychology, with grades of “B” or better in each.

-- Arcadia University welcomes applications for this program from college graduates of all majors, especially those who have demonstrated scholastic excellence and a commitment to international peace and conflict resolution.
+- Arcadia University welcomes applications for the IPCR program from college graduates of all majors, especially those who have demonstrated scholastic excellence and a commitment to international peace and conflict resolution.
 Related experience and achievements, either domestic or international, also are desirable.

 - Three letters of recommendation.
 The letters must be of a professional not personal nature.
 If the student has been out of school five years or less, at least one letter must come from a professor.

-- Test scores from the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT), taken within the past five years.
-Test scores are not required of applicants with an earned master’s degree.
+- Test scores are not required of applicants with an earned master’s degree or who have a GPA greater than a 3.0.
+Test scores from the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT) taken within the past five years are required for all other applicants.

-- An interview with the the Counseling Pscyhology department (by invitation only).
+- An interview with the Counseling department (by invitation only).

 - International applicants should visit www.arcadia.edu/international for detailed information on admission requirements and application procedures.
 Official results from the TOEFL or IELTS are required for all students for whom English is a second language except for non-native speakers of English who hold degrees or diplomas from post-secondary institutions in English-speaking countries (e.g. the United States, Canada, England, Ireland, Australia and New Zealand).
 A course-by-course evaluation of all transcripts by an independent evaluation service based in the United States also is required.

 Students are billed on a per-credit basis based on the number of credits they enroll for in a given semester.
 Information on current costs is available at www.arcadia.edu/finaid.